Driving a car in Mexico

 Whether you're driving in Ireland, Spain, or elsewhere, regulations and requirements for auto insurance in foreign countries vary.
 That's why it's best to get an overseas car insurance policy that's specific to the country or countries you're visiting.

 How to get insurance when driving in Europe or another country

 Driving your car

-You may also be able to get insurance through your credit card company if you're using your card to pay for a rental.
-Some companies may even offer insurance at no extra charge.
-Call your credit card company to find out if you can get insurance through them, and make sure that the country you're visiting is covered and that the policy will meet that country's requirements.
-Most card companies will exclude Italy and Ireland from their rental insurance coverage.
+You may also be able to get insurance through your credit card company when using your card to pay for a rental.
+Some companies may even offer insurance at no extra charge, but keep in mind that coverage offered through credit cards won't meet some countries' insurance requirements.
+Call your credit card company to:

 You may be able to get insurance through your credit card company.

 Of course, you'll need to provide evidence that you're a legal driver before being allowed to cruise off an overseas rental lot.
 Most European nations, and many other countries outside North America, accept an International Driving Permit (IDP), which is an official translation of your valid U.S. license.
 The U.S. State Department recommends getting an IDP from one of two qualified organizations: the American Automobile Association (AAA) or the American Automobile Touring Alliance (AATA).
 Both allow you to apply via mail, while AAA also offers in-person service at local branch offices.

 Recommended coverages when driving in any foreign country